-Organization (X1) has no significant effect on performance employee.
-So the first hypothesis (H1) is not accepted because the results found not in accordance with the hypothesis.
-Servant Leadership (X2) has no significant effect on satisfaction work.
-So that the second hypothesis (H2) is not accepted because the results found not in accordance with the hypothesis.
-Servant Leadership (X3) has no significant effect on performance employee.
-So the third hypothesis (H3) is not accepted because the results found not in accordance with the hypothesis.
+Organization (X1) has no significant effect on employee performance.
+So that the first hypothesis (H1) is not accepted because the results obtained are not in accordance with the hypothesis.
+Servant Leadership (X2) has no significant effect on job satisfaction.
+So that the second hypothesis (H2) is not accepted because the results obtained are not in accordance with the hypothesis.
+Servant Leadership (X3) has no significant effect on employee performance.
+So the third hypothesis (H3) is not accepted because the results obtained are not in accordance with the hypothesis.
 Self Leadership (X4) has no significant effect on job satisfaction.
-So the fourth hypothesis (H4) is not accepted because the results found not in accordance with the hypothesis.
+So that the fourth hypothesis (H4) is not accepted because the results obtained are not in accordance with the hypothesis.
 Self Leadership (X5) has a significant effect on employee performance.
-So the fifth hypothesis (H5) is accepted because the results obtained according to the hypothesis.
+So that the fifth hypothesis (H5) is accepted because the results obtained are in accordance with the hypothesis.
 Compensation (X6) has a significant effect on job satisfaction.
-So the sixth hypothesis (H6) is accepted because the results obtained according to the hypothesis.
+So the sixth hypothesis (H6) is accepted because the results obtained are in accordance with the hypothesis.
 Compensation (X7) has no significant effect on employee performance.
-So the seventh hypothesis (H7) is not accepted because the results obtained not in accordance with the hypothesis.
-Job Satisfaction (Y1) has no significant effect on performance employee.
-So the eighth hypothesis (H8) is not accepted because the results The results obtained are not in accordance with the hypothesis.
+So the seventh hypothesis (H7) is not accepted because the results obtained are not in accordance with the hypothesis.
+Job Satisfaction (Y1) has no significant effect on employee performance.
+So the eighth hypothesis (H8) is not accepted because the results obtained are not in accordance with the hypothesis.